kratisto/docs/pages/public_cloud/ai_machine_learning/training_guide_07_troubleshooting/guide.es-es.md

 #### Debug your Code

-The easiest way to debug your code may be using above interactive debug-session and run/compile your code interactively checking for:
+The easiest way to debug your code may be using the above interactive debug-session and run/compile your code interactively checking for:

 -   error-messages
 -   syntax errors